7.2 Job Control Builtins

 suspend [-f]

 Suspend the execution of this shell until it receives a SIGCONT signal.
-A login shell, or a shell without job control enabled, cannot be suspended; the -f option can be used to override this and force the suspension.
+A login shell, or a shell without job control enabled, cannot be suspended; the -f option will override this and force the suspension.
 The return status is 0 unless the shell is a login shell or job control is not enabled and -f is not supplied.

 When job control is not active, the kill and wait builtins do not accept jobspec arguments.
 They must be supplied process IDs.